Toronto Parks and Recreation Division: Homelessness in parks

 In September 2020, the City estimated that 350 to 400 people living in homeless encampments in the park system.
-During the Covid-19 pandemic, there has been a rise in encampments in parks, as residents feel public health measures at shelters is inadequate.
+During the COVID-19 pandemic, health measures at shelters was inadequate which led to a rise in encampments in parks.
 In October 2020, the Ontario Superior Court ruled that the City did not comply with physical distancing measures in the shelter system.
 The by-law which prohibits camping and setting up camps in parks was challenged by a group of homeless residents in 2020 on the grounds that it violated the Charter of Rights and Freedoms.
 A court rejected the motion, ruling that the Charter does not grant the right to live in parks.